Jund al-Sham

-Jund al-Sham (جند الشام) is or was the name of multiple Sunni Islamist jihadist militant groups.
+Jund al-Sham (جند الشام) is or was the collective name of multiple separate Sunni Islamist jihadist militant groups, that originally operated as sister organizations and as a predecessor to the Islamic State.

 Founded around 1991 by Abu Musab al-Zarqawi in Jordan and trained in 1999 in Afghanistan with financial support from Osama bin Laden, the group has perpetrated several terrorist attacks since 2004 in countries such as Lebanon and Qatar.
-The group has also fought the Syrian army in Syria from 2005 until March 2014.
+A second group has also fought the Syrian army in Syria from 2005 until March 2014.

 Jordan, Afghanistan, ca. 1991–1999

 This group, established by Syrians, Palestinians and Jordanians linked to al-Zarqawi, is believed to have first "emerged" in Afghanistan in 1999.

 According to European Intelligence documents and Jordanian government sources, al-Zarqawi set up the Jund al-Sham's al-Matar Training Camp in 1999 in Afghanistan, near Herat, with $200,000 in startup money he received from Osama bin Laden.

 The camp taught the militants techniques in guerrilla warfare, explosives and chemical weapons.

 It is believed the group left Herat after its base of operations was disrupted by the October 2001 War in Afghanistan.